Kisawa/Unity-MeshCutting/README.md

 # UnityMeshCutting
-Check out script MeshCutting and it has to be attached to a Camera component, because this demo is going to be on screen.
+Check out script "MeshCutting" and it has to be attached to a Camera component, because this demo is going to be on screen.
 This example __support skin mesh__
 ****
 This demo can be used by swiping the game screen: